Contact information

 Over the last few years I have organised a number of public engagement activities.
 In the last 5 years I have developed the Art and Neuroscience Project with Dr Jim Harris at the Ashmolean Museum.

-Awarded the The Vice-Chancellor’s Awards for Public Engagement with Research
+In 2016 I received an award in the inaugural Vice-Chancellor's Awards for Public Engagement with Research.

 Colleges